mcagriaksoy/C-ExercisesForInterviews/README.md

 A palindrome string has a symmetric structure which means that the character in the first half of the string are the same as in the rear half but in reverse order.
 Any string of length 1 is always a palindrome.

+## 10- Find the desired element and number of occurence it, given paragraph

+The question is finding the number of element, how many times is mentioned a given paragraph.

+## 11 - Find the most used,frequent or repeated word in given paragraph or text file.

+Program to find the most repeated word in a string.
+In this program, we must identify the term that appears the most in a given paragraph.line at a time, split, and store in an array.
+Find each word's frequency as you iterate through the array, then compare it to the maximum count.
+If frequency exceeds maxcount, the frequency should be stored in maxcount and the associated word should be stored in the variable word.